apurvagyan/hci-mental-health-proj/README.md

 Angelica formatted most pages of the application and/or refined the layout, including the questions, recommendations, testimonials, and centralized resources pages.
 Angelica also created all of the HTML/CSS layout components, including the button hover to indicate the option selection.
 Angelica incorporated these components in the Javascript pages to modularize the code.
 Angelica ensured that the app displayed properly on the TV dimensions.

 **Student Name and NetID:** Apurva Mishra (am3826)

+For this assignment, Apurva spent a lot of time testing the code through the iterative development process, and was in charge of handling the GitHub and merging in all continuous branches of development to maintain a central version of the code.
+Apurva handled all of the navigation through the app, which included: developing the code mapping from the set of user's answers to the four questions to the recommended resource page on the basis of those answers, handling edge cases within the navigation (e.g. ensuring that each hand motion was mutually exclusive), and encoding the logic for elements that satisfy the heuristic principles we learned in class (e.g. the ability to go back, to see other options, get help through the instructions page, etc.).
+Apurva also was first responsible for reading in frames from the screen and developing a code architecture that made reading sensor logic easily applicable to each individual page, including saving responses in local storage for use between the pages.
+Apurva debugged the code that the team wrote each time they pushed to their branch and we wanted to merge pull requests into main, and tested that the web file and run.sh file were proper for the needs of the HCI staff for the purpose of the project.
+Apurva also reviewed and updated the README with content for the project description and dependencies, and was in close collaboration with the rest of the group at all times to lead and complete technical development of the app.
+We're all so excited to have completed a fully-fledged app system that recommends mental health resources!

 **Contribution:**